-Have you ever been to sitting somewhere, and you suddenly crave the sweet and savory, crunchy yet gooey and sticky goodness that is Chinese food?
+Have you ever been to sitting somewhere, and you suddenly crave the sweet and savory, crunchy yet gooey and sticky goodness that is crispy sesame chicken?
 I get that craving all the time.
 Unfortunately for my diet, my children have inherited this vice as well.
 While it’s cheap enough to pick up takeout from the people who run the Chinese joint down the road, as we do every Thursday, I wanted to have my own recipe.

 I suppose there is quite a bit of history between myself and Chinese restaurants.
-I’ve been haunting them for years.
 I think it all started when I was sixteen (I got my driver’s license).
 My brother and I would go to a new Chinese buffet every time school let us out for a half-day.
 We’d leave straight from school, and drive around the city until we found a new one we had not been to yet.
-Mind you, this was before every kid had a cellphone and the glorious necessity of GPS, so the process of finding a new haunt took some time... but not too much.
+Mind you, this was before every kid had a cell phone and the glorious necessity of GPS, so the process of finding a new haunt took some time… but not too much.
 They were everywhere.
-I suppose we weren’t the only ones stepping out on our fried chicken and mashed potatoes & gravy, judging by the booming industry.
-Anyway, I didn’t see it at the time, being a self-absorbed teen, but it was a bonding experience between my now distant brother and myself.
+I didn’t see it at the time, being a self-absorbed teen, but it was a bonding experience between my now distant brother and myself.

-Regarding the the order you cook this in, I’d do the frying last.
-I like crisp, crunchy, freshly fried chicken.
-I always set up an assembly line when frying chicken...flour, egg, then panko crumbs.
-Efficiency is a necessity in this house.
-After I fried the chicken, I put it in a large bowl (this recipe can serve your whole family with the portions they actually want to eat -big!), and drizzled the sauce over and topped it with a pop of green color and flavor (finely sliced green onions).
+Regarding the order you cook this in, I’d do the frying last.
+I like crispy sesame chicken.
+I always set up an assembly line when frying chicken…flour, egg, then Panko crumbs.
+After I fried the chicken, I put it in a large bowl and drizzled the sauce over then topped it with a pop of green color and flavor (finely sliced green onions).
 I think everything looks better with green onions on top.
 Agree?

 Crispy Sesame Chicken

-- In a medium saucepan combine: soy sauce, garlic, rice vinegar, ginger, sesame oil, chicken broth, honey, and 1/4 cup brown sugar.
+- In a medium saucepan combine soy sauce, garlic, rice vinegar, ginger, sesame oil, chicken broth, honey, and 1/4 cup brown sugar.
 Heat on low until the sugar is dissolved.
-Allow to cool.
+Allow it to cool.

 - While the marinade cools, clean and cut the chicken into bite size pieces.